dougeby/IntuneDocs/intune/lookout-mobile-threat-defense-connector.md

 The compliance policy in Intune includes a rule for Lookout Mobile Threat Defense based on Lookout risk assessment.
 When this rule is enabled, Intune evaluates device compliance with the policy that you enabled.

-If the device is found noncompliant, access to resources like Exchange Online and SharePoint Online can blocked.
-Users on blocked devices receive a steps to resolve the issue and regain access.
+If the device is found noncompliant, access to resources like Exchange Online and SharePoint Online can be blocked.
+Users on blocked devices receive steps to resolve the issue and regain access.
 Guidance is launched from the Lookout for work app.

 ## Supported platforms
 The following platforms are supported for Lookout when enrolled in Intune: